 - Her encouragement in continuing to learn, read, and find a good doctor to work with.

 - Daily emotional and cortisol spikes due to past events in her life.

-- Read more about Melissa's thyroid healing journey here.
+- Read more about Melissa's health and thyroid healing journey here.

 - Read more about the seven signs you might suffer from thyroid disease here.